Vintage 1950s bedroom decor: Tips from 1958

 Unfailing good taste, simplicity, fine materials, and a spark of individuality — these are the ingredients for successful contemporary decorating.

-Midcentury master bedroom with blue and green soft furnishings
+1950s bedroom: A midcentury master with blue and green soft furnishings

 Wood floors, blue/green/yellow striped bedspread and chairs, plus a blue accent wall behind the headboard.